RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:

     The algorithm includes all the hyperparameters that ``EmbeddingIntentClassifier`` uses.
-    In addition, the component can also be configured to train a response selector for a particular intent which needs end to end response selection.
+    In addition, the component can also be configured to train a response selector for a particular retrieval intent

-        - ``direct_response_intent``: sets the name of the direct response intent for which this response selector model is trained.
+        - ``retrieval_intent``: sets the name of the intent for which this response selector model is trained.
 Default ``None``

     In the config, you can specify these parameters.
     The default values are defined in ``ResponseSelector.defaults``: